 - Editorial assistance

 - Database management

 - Applicants should be supportive of TIMEP’s mission and principles.

 - Undergraduate, graduate, or recently graduated students are eligible to apply.
 (For legal internships, applicants must be current or recently graduated law students).

 - Preference will be given to applicants with backgrounds and experiences related to TIMEP’s focus areas.

-- Research internships require some familiarity with Egyptian, Syrian, Libyan issues.
+- Research internships require some familiarity with Egyptian, Syrian, or Libyan issues.

 - For research and legal internships, Arabic language skills are strongly preferred.

-Please send the following documents to email@example.com with “2019 Summer Internship” in the subject line.
-The deadline to apply is March 31, 2019.
+Please send the following documents to email@example.com with “2019 Fall Internship” in the subject line.
+The deadline to apply is August 15, 2019.